dell-asm/dell-dell_powerconnect/docs/README.markdown

       url telnet://admin:P@ssw0rd@powerconnect.example.com/?enable=P@ssw0rd

 ### PowerConnect operations
-This module can be used to configure vlans, interfaces, port-channels, apply running\startup config from tftp server on PowerConnect switch.
+This module can be used to configure VLANs, interfaces, and port-channels on PowerConnect switch.
 For example:

 node "powerconnect.example.com" {
 	powerconnect_vlan{